microsoft/scenepic/README.md

 point it at the correct location.
 You may find it easier to use a visual CMake configuration editor (CMake GUI ships with the Windows distributable, and there is CMake Curses for *nix) to customize the build, for example by disabling the documentation or Python build subsystems.

-Once you have successfully built the library, you can run the tests in the following fashion from the build directory:
+To run tests, set the cmake option `SCENEPIC_BUILD_TESTS=ON` when building and run the test command once you have successfully built the library, in the following fashion from the build directory:
 ```
 ctest -C Debug
 ```